 The French musicians did not stop there.
 In 2010, they exclusively composed 24 tracks for the soundtrack of the Disney movie “Tron: Legacy”, a science fiction film, and even had the honor of appearing in the film as a DJ.
-It is worth mentioning that Thomas Bangalter, one of the members of Daft Punk, has composed for films on his own account.
+It is worth mentioning that Thomas Bangalter, one of the members of Daft Punk, has composed films on his own account.
 For instance, the soundtrack of the movie “Irreversible” and the sound effects of “Enter the void” by Gaspar Noé.

 The latest album “Random Access Memory”, a worldwide consecration for Daft Punk

 After eight years of waiting, the group returns in 2013 with the album “Random Access Memories”.
-In terms of promotion, the machine is well oiled they release a 15-second teaser during the talk show “Saturday Night Live” on CBS, a teaser of “Get Lucky” on YouTube, and a 90-second teaser during the American festival Coachella.
+In terms of promotion, the machine is well oiled they released a 15-second teaser during the talk show “Saturday Night Live” on CBS, a teaser of “Get Lucky” on YouTube, and a 90-second teaser during the American festival Coachella.
 On the artistic side, they don’t do things by halves with this album by signing collaborations with renowned artists.
 We find, for example, Nile Rodgers, a guitarist, producer, and precursor of the funk.
 There is also Chilly Gonzales or Panda Bear, the founder of Animal Collective and experimental musician.

-It is also on “Random Access Memories” that we find the single “Get lucky” with the American singer Pharrell Williams.
+It is also on “Random Access Memories” that we find the single “Get lucky” by the American singer Pharrell Williams.
 All this to say that “Random Access Memories” is the opposite of what Daft punk had proposed before.
 This is the real strength of this band to be where you don’t expect them.
 Many musicians had started to copy their electro style with robotic voices for example.
 They took the opposite direction and released an album with funky disco vibes.
-The album is a worldwide commercial success with a digitalized industry: the title “Get Lucky” reaches the French record of digital unit sales in three days, with nearly 39,000 copies sold, surpassing Adele’s title “Skyfall”.
-Ultimate consecration, the album wins in Los Angeles in 2014 the title of best album of the year at the Grammy Awards.
+The album is a worldwide commercial success in a digitalized industry: the title “Get Lucky” reaches the French record of digital unit sales in three days, with nearly 39,000 copies sold, surpassing Adele’s title “Skyfall”.
+Ultimate consecration, the album wins in Los Angeles, in 2014, the title of best album of the year at the Grammy Awards.

 An undeniable worldwide success for Daft Punk